valory-xyz/open-autonomy/docs/guides/managing_packages.md

                            └── tendermint
 ```

-It is useful to add these third party packages to the `.gitignore` so your repository just tracks your own packages.
+It is useful to add these third party vendor path to the `.gitignore` so your repository just tracks your own packages.
+For the local registry, paths like `packages/valory` should also be added to it.

-After adding a vendor package, you can remove it from the agent by:
+After adding a vendor package, you can also move it from the vendor into the non-vendor directories by:
 ```bash
 autonomy eject protocol valory/tendermint:0.1.0
 ```